Parma Emilia Romagna And San Marino, Italy Travel Guide

 These sites define Parma's identity and are a must for any visitor.

-Plan to expend adequate time at each to absorb their history and artistry.
+Plan to spend adequate time at each to absorb their history and artistry.

-Piazza Duomo is a picturesque square encompassing both the Cathedral and Baptistery.
+Piazza Duomo is a picturesque square encompassing each of the Cathedral and Baptistery.

 Renowned opera house, famous for its passionate opera audiences.
 Guided tours are available.
 Attending a performance is an unforgettable experience.